Possible types of dark matter condensation in embedding gravity: Linear regime of FMEG and its maximum condensation

-As a result of the above assumption, relation \eqref{k16} can be written as \disn{k34}{ \ta^{ik}= w^{ik}\rho_\ta,\qquad w^{ik}=-B_{00}^A\al^{ik}_A. \nom} Here the quantity $w^{ik}$ is approximately a set of constants in the region of spacetime considered, while in general it is a slowly varying function.
+As a result of the above assumption, relation \eqref{k16} can be written as \disn{k34}{ \ta^{ik}= w^{ik}\rho_\ta, \nom} -2em \disn{k34.2}{ w^{ik}=-B_{00}^A\al^{ik}_A. \nom} Here the quantity $w^{ik}$ is approximately a set of constants in the region of spacetime considered, while in general it is a slowly varying function.
 It varies significantly on scales comparable with the quantity $L$ (the characteristic scale for $\bar b^a_{\m\n}$), which itself also changes slowly on these scales.
 As a result, in the linear regime FMEG possesses a stress tensor proportional to the matter density, with a slowly varying matrix coefficient.
 The assumption $\ta^{ik}\ll\rho_\ta$ corresponds to the condition $w^{ik}\ll 1$, from which it follows, by \eqref{k15}, that $B_{00}^A\ll 1/L$.

-As long as the linear regime is preserved, FMEG can condense, forming an equilibrium configuration in which gravitational forces are balanced by pressure (which, generally speaking, can be anisotropic).
+As long as the linear regime is preserved, FMEG can condense, forming an equilibrium (i.e., approximately static) configuration in which gravitational forces are balanced by pressure (which, generally speaking, can be anisotropic).
 However, as a result of condensation, the FMEG density $\rho_\tau$ may increase to the point where $T^{\mu\nu}+\tau^{\mu\nu}$ is no longer sufficiently small, and FMEG leaves the linear regime since \eqref{k13} no longer holds.
 Consequently, the stress tensor $\tau^{ik}$ will no longer be determined by the linear equation \eqref{k14}; instead, the more general nonlinear equation \eqref{v5} comes into play.
-As a result, $\tau^{ik}$ becomes essentially random in the sense that the directions of forces defined by the stress tensor become random.
-Therefore, these forces can no longer compensate gravitational forces, and an equilibrium configuration cannot form.
-Thus, equilibrium (i.e., static) configurations of FMEG can only arise at condensations that are not too large.
-This property of FMEG is very important when we attempt to see it as DM.
-If FMEG could condense arbitrarily strongly, the question would arise: why, besides condensations corresponding to galaxies, do we not observe much denser condensations comparable in density and scale to stars or planets.
+Using \eqref{k5}, this equation can be rewritten as \disn{n3}{ \ta^{\m\n}D_\m\dd_\n\ls \bar y^a+q^a\rs=0, \nom} where $q^a$ is expressed in terms of the metric perturbation $h_{\m\n}$ as the solution of equation \eqref{v3} (note that outside the linear regime equation \eqref{k20} can no longer be used).
+Repeating the reasoning given above and again using the constraint $\ta^{0m}\ll\ta^{00}$, from equation \eqref{n3} one can once again obtain formula \eqref{k34}, but now the quantity $w^{ik}$ will no longer be a set of constants, and will instead depend significantly on $q^a$, and hence will be some nonlocal function (since $q^a$ is obtained as a solution of the partial differential equation \eqref{v3}) of $h_{\m\n}$.